MartinNovan/Programming/README.md

 - **School Assignments**: Projects and exercises from my courses.
 - **Personal Projects**: Projects that I initiated myself, showcasing my skills and creativity.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you would like to contribute to any of the projects, feel free to fork this repository and submit a pull request.

----